PMO79/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Select the icon in a SmartArt Icon Diagram.
 - [ ] Select Insert Icon and place it on top of the SmartArt Diagram.
 - [ ] Select a SmartArt shape and select Insert Icon.

+#### Q44.
+How can you duplicate a slide quickly in PowerPOint?

+- [ ] Double-click the slide to duplicate.
+- [ ] Select the slide to duplicate and then, on the HOME tab, select Move and then Paste.
+- [ ] Select slide to duplicate and then, on the HOME tab, select Move and then Paste
+- [x] Right-Click the slide to duplicate and select Duplicate Slide.